-In order to thwart poorly-behaved programs, Windows 10 made a relatively major change to the way default programs are set.
-The change can be a little startling if you’re not prepared for it.
+In order to thwart poorly-behaved and malicious programs, Windows 10 made a major change to the way default programs are set.
+The change can be startling if you’re not prepared for it.

 So, let’s prepare.